HDR-Development/hdr-website/src/characters/smash64/donkey.md

     - Landing Lag: 20F
 <br><br>
 - Barrel Pull (Shield Special):
-  - Press special while shielding to pull out a barrel
+  - <property>Press special while shielding to pull out a barrel</property>
-    - <property>Has a 15 second cooldown</property>
+    - Has a 15 second cooldown before another barrel can be pulled
-    - <property>Donkey Kong will get a yellow flash above his head and on his portrait when the cooldown is over</property>
+    - Donkey Kong will get a yellow flash above his head and on his portrait when the cooldown is over
+    - Up to 3 barrels can be on-screen at a time
   - The barrel has an upward angle if thrown using a tilt input
   - In training mode, taunting will reset the cooldown
-  - Can have up to 3 on-screen at a time
 <br><br>
 - Forward Throw (Cargo Carry):
   - <buff>Properly chooses the c-stick direction if it is used to input the throw</buff>